ta3ag/lbd/docs/BackendTutorial/source/install.rst

 This book is in the process of merging into llvm trunk but not finished yet.
-The merged llvm trunk version on my git hub is LLVM 3.3 released.
+The merged llvm trunk version on my git hub is LLVM 3.4 released.
-The Cpu0 example code based on llvm 3.3.
+The Cpu0 example code based on llvm 3.4.

 In this chapter, we will run through how to set up LLVM using if you are using Mac OS X or Linux.
-When discussing Mac OS X, we are using Apple's Xcode IDE (version 4.5.1) running on Mac OS X Mountain Lion (version 10.8) to modify and build LLVM from source, and we will be debugging using lldb.
+When discussing Mac OS X, we are using Apple's Xcode IDE (version 5.0.2) running on Mac OS X Mavericks (version 10.9.1) to modify and build LLVM from source, and we will be debugging using lldb.
 We cannot debug our LLVM builds within Xcode at the moment, but if you have experience with this, please contact us and help us